prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 <!-- ### Remix -->
 {% headingWithLink "Remix","h3","Remix Streaming" %}

-With Remix, you can simply use the [`defer`](https://remix.run/docs/en/main/utils/defer) wrapper and return promises instead of responses for the items you want to stream from your loaders.
+With Remix, you can simply use the [`defer`](https://remix.run/docs/en/main/utils/defer) wrapper and return promises instead of resolved values for the items you want to stream from your loaders.
 Then in the component, you can use the [`Await`](https://remix.run/docs/en/main/components/await) component to handle deferred loader promises and wrap it in a Suspense boundary to display a loading indicator until the promise is resolved.

 Here is a simplified version of how I used it in the Twitter Clone app, where I [stream the first page of the infinite tweets from the server](https://github.com/prateek3255/twitter-clone/blob/main/apps/remix/app/routes/_base.%24username._index.tsx):